AtliGudm/Music-Theory-Helper/README.md

 <img width="500" alt="Screenshot 2024-12-06 at 23 37 29" src="https://github.com/user-attachments/assets/4df9833f-7580-48f4-8293-fddc5f480f30">

+Next:
+- Add modes to fuzzy search
+- Add Scales: Diminished, Whole Tone(Also leading?), Major and Minor Pentatonic, and maybe other exotic scales(not a priority)
+- Have option to see other chords diatonic to the scale, like sus2 and sus4 chords
+- Add button to see the corresponding harmonic and melodic minor chords of a natural minor scale
+- Add favorites/workarea functionality
+- Fix look of search dropdown

 Future features:
-- Add modes to fuzzy search
 - Add setting for how notes with double accidentals are displayed
-- Add Scales: Diminished, Whole Tone(Also leading?), Major and Minor Pentatonic, and maybe other exotic scales(not a priority)
+- Create Unit/Integration Tests
 - Add interactive piano to input notes
 - (Use interactive piano to display chosen scale?
 Chosen chord even?)
-- Create Unit/Integration Tests
-- Have option to see other chords diatonic to the scale, like sus2 and sus4 chords
-- Add button to see the corresponding harmonic and melodic minor chords of a natural minor scale
 - Start work on "The Modulator", a tool to help with modulating between keys/scales
 - Add Redux state management?
+- Have Relative/Parallel toggle?

+- Fix spacing and look of horizontal chord display